dongliang09/spotonBnB/frontend/README - coding-log.md

 ### other feature
-redirect user to home page if user tried to access manage spots page
+redirect user to home page if user not log in and user tried to access manage spots page redirect user to home page if user not log in and user tried to create new spot

 ### To do list
 comment out csrf/restore in backend